LuposX/Jump-n-Run-with-java/README.md

 # Disclaimer
 See License.
 I dont maintain this project actively.
 This game is a project from when i was younger and is only on github due to nostalgia reasons and maybe if someone finds a code snippet helpful.

+# License
+Jump-n-Run-with-java is open-source and MIT licensed.
+Feel free to browse the repository, learn and reuse parts in your own projects.